eirikmn/INLA.ews/README.md

 This Repository contains the INLA.ews package for Bayesian detection of early warning signals.

+When a dynamical system approaches a bifurcation point the state variable exhibits increased correlation and variance, this is also known as critical slowing down.
+Our model assumes that the memory coefficient increases linearly as a function of time, and uses the [R-INLA package](https://www.r-inla.org) to obtain the posterior marginal distributions.
+Of particular interest is the slope parameter which indicate whether or not correlation is increasing.

+INLA.ews currently supports time-dependent AR(1) and fGn processes, although the latter is far more computationally costly.

 ## Installation

 You can install the development version of INLA.ews from